sadeq-yaqobi/wp-oop-template-plugin/README.md

 3. **Call AJAX in JavaScript:**
     - Use the `wp_ajax` or `wp_ajax_nopriv` action in your JavaScript to make the AJAX request.

-## Conclusion

-By extending the provided abstract classes and leveraging the OOP principles demonstrated in this plugin, you can create modular, maintainable, and extensible WordPress plugins with ease.
-Customize each component to fit your project's requirements and build powerful, organized solutions for your WordPress development.

-## Installation

-1. Clone the repository: `git clone https://github.com/sadeq-yaqobi/wp-oop-plugin.git`
-2. Upload the `wp-oop-plugin` directory to the `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress.

-## Usage

-1. After activating the plugin, navigate to the WordPress admin dashboard.
-2. Explore the provided menu, meta box, and custom post type functionalities.
-3. Customize and extend the plugin according to your project requirements.

 ## Features

 - Demonstrates the use of Object-Oriented Programming in WordPress.